Login Sign Up EN / FR

 How can we help you ?

-Beyond the medical aspect, we must also fight on the social and cultural side.
+Beyond the medical aspect, it is also necessary to combat social and cultural dimensions.

-It is important to emphasize that a mutilated woman is often hidden, especially in cases of rape.
+It is important to emphasize the fact that a mutilated woman is often hidden, especially in cases of rape.

-She must then be reintegrated into her community.
+She subsequently needs to be reintegrated into her community.

 Are you a Rotarian?